Create a Reddit account? Check.

 Now that we’ve discussed the when, let’s move on to the what.

 Let’s quickly go over the different post types on Reddit.
-Depending on the sub, you have the option to choose among the following content types:
+Depending on the sub, you have the option to choose among the following content types for your Reddit post:

 Some subreddits allow only one post type.
-And if that’s the case in your target sub, congratulations!
-That’s one less decision for you to agonize over.
+And if that’s the case in your target reddit community, congratulations!
+That’s one less decision for you to agonize over for your Reddit posts.

 But no matter what content type you end up going for, it’s always best to ensure that your posts are: